 National Portfolio Days

-During these virtual events you will meet one on one with a representative from the College and receive valuable feedback on your portfolio.
+During these events you will meet one on one with a representative from the College and receive valuable feedback on your portfolio.
 We are happy to discuss the specific programs and provide answers to your questions.
 Many other art and design accredited schools will also be in attendance, so you can receive information from a variety of schools all at the same event!

 All events will be held from noon – 4 pm EST. To register for the event please be sure to sign up with the National Portfolio Day Association!